 On top of the symptoms caused by cancer itself, treatments such as chemotherapy, radiotherapy and surgery can cause side-effects that can affect the way food and drink tastes – common complaints include food tasting bland, all food tasting the same, or experiencing a metallic or chemical taste in your mouth.
 Cancer treatment may also make it more difficult to fully absorb nutrients from food.

 All of the recipes in Flavour & Nutrition have a scientific basis.
-Prof Barry Smith, founder of the Centre for Study of the Senses, has advised Ryan and Kim since they launched Life Kitchen in 2018.
+Prof Barry Smith, founder of the Centre for Study of the Senses, has Life Kitchen since 2018.
 The recipe book explains the science behind Life Kitchen’s ‘principles of flavour’, which are: